 Joseph Zito (Friday the 13th: The Final Chapter) directed this 1981 slasher effort and it proves to be an above average horror film.
 There are several redirects and ample red herrings that keep the viewer in the dark about the killer’s true identity until the final scenes of the film.
 The stalk and slash scenes are impressive and much more intense than a lot of horror films from this era.
 The kills are spaced out perfectly, so as to hold the viewer’s attention and keep them interested.
 Zito shows a knack for creating atmosphere with cinematography and lighting.
 The tension is thick and the mood is very atmospheric.

 The only thing that I didn’t really dig about this film is the score.
 It is definitely nothing special.
 It’s not awful.
 But the score is well below the standard of creepy brilliance that was set by film like Halloween and Tourist Trap.
 If anything could have elevated The Prowler, it would have been a standout score to intensify the bountiful bloodshed.

 The body count is high and the death scenes are well timed.
 They are extremely violent, over the top, and totally awesome.
 This film features some of the most gleefully violent and truly creative special effects of the early ‘80s.
-The legendary Tom Savini outdid himself when he orchestrated the makeup effects for The Prowler.
-Each death scene is unique and highly memorable.
-The effects are on point in each of the numerous death scenes.
+The legendary Tom Savini outdid himself when he orchestrated the makeup FX for The Prowler.

 If you haven’t checked this one out yet, The Prowler is more than worth 90-minutes of your time.
 The Blue Underground DVD release of the film features a very nice transfer of the feature, good sound quality, an informative commentary with Joseph Zito and Tom Savini, and a behind the scenes look at the makeup effects used in the film.